 Note: The review of satisfactory academic progress for financial aid purposes is based on your entire academic record, even if you did not receive financial aid during previous semesters of enrollment.
 This includes all prior coursework (including remedial courses) taken at Salve Regina as a non-matriculated student.
 These courses will be calculated as part of the qualitative and quantitative standards.
 Students placed on suspension and wishing to appeal may provide documentation of coursework that is not applicable to their degree program, applied to a second degree program or is a result of changing their major, and these courses may be excluded from the calculation.

 Students who do not meet the minimum satisfactory academic progress requirements for financial aid have the opportunity to appeal when special circumstances exist.
 Conditions include death of a relative, injury or illness of the student, pending grade change or other extenuating circumstances.
 In order to appeal, you must submit, in writing, a personal statement regarding the reasons for falling below the guidelines and supporting documentation.
 Appeals must be received within two weeks of the date of notification of the suspension.
 You are also encouraged to meet with academics affairs to develop an academic plan outlining the steps required to meet satisfactory academic progress standards.

 If your appeal is approved, you will be placed on financial aid probation, and will continue to receive financial aid while on probation.
+Students who will have difficulty reaching the required minimum standards are required to set up a formal plan with academics before they will be approved.
 At the end of this probation period, your academic record will be reviewed to evaluate progress and determine continued eligibility.

 Denied appeals will result in the student being ineligible for financial aid until minimum satisfactory academic progress standards are met.
 Appeals will be granted only one time during your enrollment at Salve Regina.
 Exceptions may be made in certain circumstances.